TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Atomic Move

-This is a real file move, carried out instantaneously, rather than by copying a file from one location to another and then deleting the file from the original folder.
+This action moves the file instantly, rather than copying it to a new location and deleting it from the original.

 ---